huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 transport [@!I-D.ietf-quic-transport].
 The goals of this mapping are:

 1. Provide the same DNS privacy protection as DNS over TLS [@?RFC7858].
+This includes to option for the client to authenticate the server by means of an authentication domain name [@!I-D.ietf-dprive-dtls-and-tls-profiles].

+2. Provide an improved level of source address validation for DNS servers over DNS over UDP [@!RFC1035].

-2. Explore the potential performance gains of using QUIC as a DNS transport, versus other solutions like DNS over UDP [@!RFC1035] or DNS over TLS [@?RFC7858].
+3. Explore the potential performance gains of using QUIC as a DNS transport, versus other solutions like DNS over UDP [@!RFC1035] or DNS over TLS [@?RFC7858].

-3. Participate in the definition of QUIC protocols and API, by outlining a use case for QUIC different from HTTP over QUIC [@?I-D.ietf-quic-http].
+4. Participate in the definition of QUIC protocols and API, by outlining a use case for QUIC different from HTTP over QUIC [@?I-D.ietf-quic-http].